 If your offer was contingent upon inspections, following your review of the inspection report, you can accept the home as is, or go the seller with the item or items you wish to be addressed.
 Once again this is a time to negotiate.
 Working on your behalf your agent will present your request to the seller.
 And once again the sellers may accept your request as is, or they may counter.
 It is not unusual for the seller to agree to do some of the things but not all.

-If you are purchasing a home in a community with an HOA the seller will be required to provides you with what is known as a resale packet.
-This contains information about the community, its by laws, rules and regulations etc. The seller has a specific period of time to get this packet to you as specified in the AOS.
+If you are purchasing a home in a community with an HOA, the seller is required to provides you with what is known as a resale packet.
+This is a packet containing information about the community, its by laws, rules and regulations etc. Once you receive this, you will need to sign a document stating such.